vincentchachere/osticket-prereqs/README.md

 ### 16.A ) Install/Enable IIS in Windows

-- Once connected and inside your Virtual Machine we'll need to install IIS by doing the following:
+<ins>Once connected and inside your Virtual Machine we'll need to install IIS by doing the following</ins>:

   - Right-Click: `Start` in the bottom left of your screen